bentaysum/1D_model_rebuild/README.md

 ## 09/06/2020

+makegcm_gfortran can now be activated with the flag -lbfgsb which will trigger a conditional
+#ifdef routine in which the L-BFGS-B optimisation routine shall be placed.

 Lots of warnings appear with the optionally compiled L-BFGS-B routines when placed in the libf directories.
 Hopefully nothing code-breaking, possibly just looks ugly at compile time.
 Compilation is successful.